Potoo: Defense

 The behaviors described above suggest that the common potoo adopts different defensive strategies to suit its circumstances.
 For a lone potoo, or a brooding adult with a potential predator close to the nest, the bird attempts to avoid detection by remaining motionless and relying on camouflage.
 If ineffective, the potoo breaks cover and attempts to intimidate the predator by opening its beak and eyes wide open while vocalizing or simply flies out of reach.
 Nocturnal predators rely less on vision for locating prey therefore a different strategy may be required at night.

+At night, when most predators depend less on vision and more on sound or echolocation, the potoo shifts to quieter, more evasive tactics.
+Instead of relying on stillness, it maintains a low, inconspicuous perch and uses its night vision to detect approaching threats early, allowing it to slip away in near‑silent flight before it is located.
+If a predator comes close to the nest in darkness, adults may perform distraction displays, giving soft calls and fluttering out of reach to draw attention away from the chick rather than standing their ground.
+In dense forest, their muffled wingbeats and habit of flying short, erratic distances between perches make it difficult for a nocturnal hunter to track them in flight.
+These behaviors, combined with their naturally cryptic shape against the broken outlines of branches, form a defense at night that is based more on going unnoticed and being hard to follow than on being visually “invisible.”

 Vocalization

 Potoos have a distinctive haunting song which consists of up to eight plaintive, whistled notes which progressively drop in pitch.
 These melancholic phrases are a characteristic sound of rainforest edge throughout much of the range of these species.
 When defending its nest, it sometimes makes dry, harsh tearing sounds and bill snaps in defense.

+Potoos also give short growls, hisses, and low moans at close range, especially when a predator or intruder approaches their perch or nest.
+In addition to these defensive calls, adults and fledglings may emit soft grunts and squeaks to maintain contact at night while remaining concealed.
+Their vocal repertoire, though limited, is well-suited to dense forest, with far‑carrying songs used for territory and mate communication and quieter, harsher notes reserved for threat displays and close encounters.